Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Time-Series Analysis

 In this study, we adopt a more balanced strategy, applying the time-series analyses to several distinct, non-overlapping LC-data segments which qualitatively display well-defined time-variable structures.
 Our strategy is not only more robust and conservative but also offers other advantages.
 On the one hand, we can test possible variations of the time patterns over time; on the other hand, observing the same one consistently across multiple segments corroborates its authenticity.

-The choice of the number of data points to use in a time-series analysis depends on several factors. \citet{Welsh99} shows that a reasonable LC length should cover at least $\sim 10$ times the lag of interest.
-In the case of \pks, earlier studies and lens modeling predictions offer an educated guess for the delay timescale \tab\ around 20 to 30 days.
+The number of data points required in a time-series analysis depends on several factors. \citet{Welsh99} suggests that the LC length should be at least $\sim 10$ times the lag of interest.
+For \pks, prior studies indicate a timescale \tab\ of $\sim 20$–30 days.
 Consequently, we select segments that span $\sim 200$ days, and explore lags between 10 to 80 days.
 Simulations demonstrate that further increasing the length of a LC dominated by red noise may not lead to a significant improvement in the time pattern measurement \citep{Welsh99}.
 The reason is that the DACF is primarily influenced by the segments of the LC with the strongest variability, while the contribution from comparatively less variable parts becomes minimal or negligible.
 In particular, when the uncertainty of the correlation measure is dominated by stochastic noise, segmenting the data for analysis is advantageous.
 Following these prescriptions, we select the six most active data segments which are listed in Table~\ref{tab:segments} and highlighted as the insets in Figure~\ref{fig:LAT_LC}.